Commercial real estate in Turkey: overview

 Turkey is the largest economy of Central and Eastern Europe, and the sixth largest in Europe.
 Despite the economic slowdown all over Europe, Turkey recorded a relatively high economic growth among emerging countries last year.
 The Turkish investment market has gained significant liquidity, with a number of major transactions completed over the last six to eight months.

 Parliament adopted a new Redevelopment Law 28374 on 4 August 2013, requiring the modification of buildings to provide earthquake resistance.
 The new redevelopment law will drive new projects in areas at earthquake risk.
 Under this new law, around 50% of buildings in Turkey will be retrofitted, while at-risk areas will be restructured to create a safer living environment.
-Since the law is recently adopted, the Housing Development Administration (TOKİ) and private investors are expected to announce a large number of new real estate projects.
+As the law is recently adopted, the Housing Development Administration (TOKİ) and private investors are expected to announce a large number of new real estate projects.
 There will be many properties with high values and demand.

 Real estate investment